microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

     We can use the `exportModelForInference` method of the `ORTTrainingSession` class to export the trained model.
 The method takes in the path where the model should be exported and the output names of the model.

-    Here we will export the model to the `Library` directory of the application.
+    Here, we will export the model to the `Library` directory of the application.
 The exported model will be used for inference purposes.

     ```swift
     func exportModelForInference() throws {